CarolineMillan/CHIP8_emulator/README.md

 I am in the process of trying out the CHIP-8 games in John Earnest's CHIP-8 Archive.
 Make sure it's a CHIP-8 rom and not a SUPER-CHIP or XO-CHIP rom before running it.

-I'll add both of these folders as git submodules.
+I have added both of these repositories as submodules in this project.

 ## Controls